Cosmological long-wavelength solutions in non-adiabatic multi-fluid systems: Conclusion

-numerical simulations of PBH formation in multi-fluid systems.
+The long-wavelength solutions discussed in this paper can be used as initial conditions for numerical simulations of PBH formation in multi-fluid systems.
 It will give us a deeper insight into the threshold of PBH formation by adopting these solutions to the conformal compactness function \cite{Harada:2024trx}.
 We leave these issues for future work.

 \acknowledgments We are grateful to Marco Bruni, Yuichiro Tada, Tsutomu Kobayashi, Shinji Mukohyama, Atsushi Naruko, Daisuke Yamauchi, Shuichiro Yokoyama, and Chul-Moon Yoo for fruitful discussions.
 This work was supported by Rikkyo University Special Fund for Research (H.I.).
 The work of T.H. was partially supported by JSPS KAKENHI Grants No. JP20H05853 and No. JP24K07027.